iotaledger/tips/tips/DID_method_spec/DID_method_spec.md

 Another option is to [update](#update) the DID Document and set the `deactivated` property in its `metadata` to true.
 In both cases, the deactivated DID Document will be marked as `deactivated` when resolved.

-Note: since retrieving the history of an Account is unpractical, any Account Output lacking a `Metadata Entry` with a `did:iota` Key is considered a deactivated DID.
+Since retrieving the history of an Account to detect if an Account ever was a DID is unpractical, any Account Output lacking a `Metadata Entry` with a `did:iota` Key is considered a deactivated DID.
 The same applies for Account Outputs lacking the Metadata Feature.

 #### Destroy